Reasons you can’t get Flint Homeowners Insurance

 To determine if your property is “qualified,” MBPIA will have your property inspected (at no cost to you).
 If your property does not qualify, they will give you a written explanation of why the property does not qualify and how to make it eligible.

 MBPIA Policies issues all policies for one year.
 The policy will renew for the next two years without another inspection, which MBPIA’s can schedule at their discretion.
 If your home needs repairs, MBPIA can issue a temporary binder for up to 60 days.
 The binder will insure your property while you are waiting for an inspection or making the repairs to your property.

 To understand all the coverage’s on a Flint homeowner’s insurance policy, read our article Understanding Michigan Homeowners insurance.

 Contact our office for all of your Flint homeowners insurance questions:

-Finally, to buy a Flint homeowners policy through Michigan Basic you have to contact a local Michigan insurance agent, if you have been denied coverage through a regular insurance company then click this link to be connected to a Michigan Basic insurance quote or call 248-277-4505 to see how you can get Flint homeowners insurance.
+Finally, to buy a Flint homeowner’s policy through Michigan Basic, you have to contact a local Michigan insurance agent.
+If you have been denied coverage through a regular insurance company, then click this link to be connected to a Michigan Basic insurance quote or call 248-277-4505 to see how you can get Flint homeowners insurance.